WITPASS/witpass-wordpress-docker-image/README.md

 # How to use this image:
 * Clone this repository on your computer, and save it with the name of the website you are going to setup, e.g. `example.com` .
  * **Note:** As soon as you are done cloning, remove the `.git/` directory completely from inside of this newly created directory. **This is mandatory.**.
-The `.git` directory contains the references to the original repository, and if you make changes, and do a `git push` , you will be actually pushing to the source repository ,which is not what we want you to do.
+The `.git` directory contains the references to the original repository, and if you make changes, and do a `git push` , you will actually be (trying to) pushing to the source repository, which is not what we want you to do. (and, it won't work :)
  * You can make copies of this repository on your local computer by using operating system's copy commands.
 In that case too, you will need to immediately delete the `.git/` directory from inside of the newly created directories.
 * Setup a MySQL database to hold this site's database stuff, and/or keep the DB credentials handy.
 There are several ways to do it.
 To ease development, the `docker-compose.yml.localpc` file contains a mysql service definition.
 Just adjust the path of persistent storage for mysql and use that as test mysql db for wordpress.
 * Setup a persistent storage on the computer to hold this website's **uploads** .
 This location will be specified in `docker-compose.yml.localpc` and/or `docker-compose.yml.server` files, and will be mounted at `/var/www/html/wp-content/uploads` when the container is started using `docker-compose up -d` command.
 An example of this directory is: `/home/kamran/tmp/example.com/uploads` .
 You will need to make sure that you do a frequent backup of this location.